The sun rises and the sun sets, and hurries back to where it rises.

 All streams flow into the sea, yet the sea is never full.
 To the place the streams come from, there they return again.

 Theology is to do with seeking truth through God’s word (theos, God and logos, Word).
 It aims to find and understand truth based on a belief that God exists, is personal, can be known, and has revealed himself.
 Theology aims to find out what God is teaching us, how we are to understand the world in which we live, and what are its rules and standards.
-We then move toward God, both as individuals and as a society.
 An understanding of theological truth is reached through prayer, reading the Bible and in service to others.
 It should also incorporate a reconciliation between religious faith and scientific rationality, one of the central themes of this site.

-Unfortunately, for many people the topic of theology has developed an élitist image.
-It is perceived as being one of the liberal arts, studied by academics in seminaries and universities — not something that is relevant to the people attending church every week and serving the citizens in their community.
+Unfortunately, for many people the topic of theology has developed something of an élitist image.
+It is perceived as being one of the liberal arts, studied by academics in seminaries and universities — not something that is relevant to the people who attend church every week and who serve the citizens in their community.
 It is often seen as being an intellectual diversion that is neither relevant nor interesting to the ordinary person of faith.
 Theologians are jokingly perceived as those who wonder “How many angels can dance on the head of a pin”.
 That phrase has itself become a metaphor for time-wasting and irrelevant debate.
-That perception needs to change.

 My ultimate diagnosis of what’s going on in the United States culture and . . . probably in other cultures . . . is that they lack integrity.
 Now, integrity isn’t simply “Oh, I don’t lie”.
 Integrity means that your actions are for the greater good.
 Sometimes there are acts of integrity which actually are not optimal for you; they’re optimal for the larger society around you.